mopioid/Borderlands-Loot-Randomizer/README.md

 Next, navigate to Options > Mods, and you will see a section for Loot Randomizer.
 Begin by clicking "New Seed," configuring your preferred options, and clicking "Generate" to create and apply it.
 You can now start exploring in game!

 To learn more about the seed you just created, navigate to Options > Mods > Loot Randomizer > Select Seed, and select the "View Seed Locations" button.
 This will open a text file listing every possible drop source that you can explore.

+## Support

+Loot Randomizer is the product of a couple hundred hours of loving labor.
+Tips are far from necessary, but if you appreciate the experience enough and would like to leave one, feel free to here! https://streamlabs.com/mopioid/tip